Oscar Marín

 Oscar Marín Parra FMedSci FRS (born 31 March 1971) is a Spanish and British neuroscientist.
 He is married to neuroscientist Beatriz Rico.

 Education

 Oscar Marín was born in Madrid and received his undergraduate degree in Biology from Universidad Complutense de Madrid, and later his PhD in neuroscience.
-He then undertook postdoctoral training with M. Angela Nieto at the Instituto Cajal and John L. Rubenstein and Marc Tessier-Lavigne at the University of California in San Francisco.
+He then undertook postdoctoral training with María Ángela Nieto at the Instituto Cajal and John L. Rubenstein and Marc Tessier-Lavigne at the University of California in San Francisco.

 Research and career

 Before being appointed Professor of Neuroscience at King's College London in 2014, Marín started his career at the Instituto de Neurociencias in Alicante (Spain) between 2003 and 2014.
+He has directed the Centre for Developmental Neurobiology at King's since 2014, and the MRC Centre for Neurodevelopmental Disorders since 2016.